 Family Child Care: This is care offered from the home of a licensed provider.
 Many serve families with traditional and non-traditional schedules.
 Children may be of the same group, preschool age for example, or in mixed-age groups.

-State-Preschool: State preschools are free programs for families who meet state income and family size criteria.
+State-Preschool: State preschools are free or low-cost programs for families who meet state income and family size criteria.
 These programs receive state funding and typically serve children 3 to 4 in preschool or pre-kindergarten classrooms.

 When finding the right child care or preschool program for your family's needs, it's important to keep in mind that ratings are just one of several factors to consider.
 Click here for more information and download a Keys to Quality checklist to help inform your decision-making process.